chigh/hategroup-dnsbl/README.md

 | [Radical Traditional Catholicism] |2017-10-25|
 | [Sovereign Citizens Movement]     |[N/A]|
 | [White Nationalist]               |2017-09-25|

+## To do

+* Complete the Antigovernment Movement.
+	* There are 475 groups listed.
+Some may be grouped under a single domain, but until I can research, they are all considered to be individual groups with potentially individual domains.

 ## License
 Copyright &copy; 2017 Clair High &mdash; Licensed under [MIT](https://raw.githubusercontent.com/chigh/hategroup-dnsbl/master/LICENSE.md).